-First I will ask you, what type of photography are you interested and what is your budget.
+First, I will ask you, what type of photography are you interested in and what is your budget.
 If you are just starting and have a low budget, buy the newest camera you can afford with the stock lens (wide angle 18-55mm and telephoto 55-200mm or similar lens).

-Nikon, Canon or Sony are at the top in technology and will give you more options of equipment to grow.
+Canon, Nikon, Sony, and Fuji are at the top in technology and will give you more options for equipment to grow.

-Invest properly.
-Would you buy a 5 year old computer?
+Invest properly based on your budget.
+Would you buy a 5-year-old computer?
 Apply that mentality when buying your camera.
-You want the newest technology, better ISO, better screen, newest features, right?
-In daylight all cameras will produce great images, in low light the newer cameras will outperform the older.
+You want the newest technology (Mirrorless Camera) better ISO, better screen, newest features, right?
+In daylight all cameras will produce great images, in low light, the Pro cameras will outperform the Entry cameras.

-If you travel a lot, invest on a versatile lens, 18-200mm or 18-300mm or the Sigma 18-250mm (great lens at a great price ±$300) this will offer you a wider focal length range (wide angle and telephoto in one lens).
-That way you will only carry one lens and won’t be missing shoots by changing lenses.
-With time you will be investing in higher quality lens.
-Lens with big apertures F1.2, F1.4, F1.8 or F2.8 (they are expensive and worth more than your camera sometimes).
+If you travel a lot, invest in a versatile lens, 18-200mm or 18-300mm or 24-240mm or similar (great lens at a great price ±$300-$900) this will offer you a wider focal length range (wide-angle and telephoto in one lens).
+That way you will only carry one lens and won’t be missing shots by changing lenses.
+With time you will be investing in a higher quality lens.
+A lens with big apertures F1.2, F1.4, F1.8 or F2.8 (they are expensive and worth more than your camera sometimes).
 LENSES ARE YOUR BEST INVESTMENTS, Once you get to try them, you will see the difference and you will never want to let them go.
-Cameras will be replaced every 6 years, You can keep using your lenses with your new cameras.
+Cameras will be replaced every 4-6 years, but you can keep using your lenses with your new cameras.

-Before you buy, read reviews (Amazon great Option) and go to the stores (Costco, Best Buys, Camera Shops) so you can touch them with your hand, feel the camera body, buttons, weight, size, read the features, remember you are buying a camera for 5 – 6 years.
+Before you buy, read reviews (Amazon great Option) and go to the stores (Costco, Best Buys, Camera Shops) so you can touch them with your hand, feel the camera body, buttons, weight, size, read the features, remember you are buying a camera for 4 – 6 years.
 Once you decide what to buy.
-Compare prices in Ebay (find good sellers), B&HPhoto, Adorama, & Cometa Camera you will save tax and usually its free shipping.
+Compare prices on Ebay (find the best sellers), B&HPhoto, Adorama, & Cometa Camera you will save tax in some cases, and usually it’s free shipping.

-Remember it is the Indian not the arrow the kills the enemy.
+Remember, it is an Indian, not the arrow that kills the enemy.
 The camera and lens are just tools, you are the one creating the images.

-History, How old is my Camera?
-When was it replace?
-What is the newest?
+How old is my Camera?
+When was it replaced?
+What is the latest camera?
 What camera should you buy?

-You already invested in equipment!!!!!!!!!
-Now invest in your knowledge, Take my Workshops
+You already invested in equipment!
+Now invest in knowledge, take my workshops